Sukhjit21/Movie-Revenue-Prediction/README.md

 Our second model had a training MSE of 28342867143426048.00 and the testing MSE

 ## Conclusion
+Overall, the project proved to be tough for all six of us.
+At times we definitely struggled with building a functional model, but working hands on with no strict limits turned out to be a great learning experience.
+Our MSE for both models was significantly higher than we hoped, but was not entirely unexpected, given that the data didn’t show many strong correlations: building an enhanced model for our data might have taken more time then we had for this class and was possibly outside of the scope for what we learned.
+With hindsight, we realized that we should have tried to reduce our loss by using hyperparameter tuning.
+This would’ve given us the best possible parameters, while saving us time from the hours we all spent building and training different models with different parameters.
+Additionally, we potentially could have had better results if we had limited how many independent variables we were considering when it came to predicting the success of a movie: eliminating more columns during preprocessing and as a result building more streamlined models could have led to more accurate predictions.

+Ultimately we were unable to discover the secret to making a successful movie, but diving into such a huge data set and working together to build multiple models from the ground up — beginning with preprocessing and then on to the models themselves — was a fantastic learning experience that left us more experienced and with an idea of what to do better next time.

+## Collaborators
+#### Rajveer Grewal
+#### Garrett Hilyer
+#### Olive Maunupau
+#### Ishan Moundi
+#### Siddhartha Sahasrabuddhe
+#### Sukhjit Singh

 #### Link to Jupyter Notebook
 https://colab.research.google.com/drive/10KS-Uo2jpXwVNH4VSZtWGR0PHUbF888x?usp=sharing